AustinHartman/auhar.com/_posts/2020-11-29-validating-artifially-detected-doublets.md

 ---
-title: "Are doublets detected via similarity to artificial doublets valid?"
+title: "How valid are doublets detected via similarity to artificial doublets?"
 layout: post
 ---